 My quilt block and quilt patterns vary in style and in size, and include detailed instructions and illustrations — an experienced quilter may skip over some of the details, but complete ‘how to’ directions ensure that beginning quilters can successfully tackle any pattern.
-I always try to explain the reasons why we construct a quilt component in certain ways — not just the hows.
+I always try to explain the reasons why we construct a quilt component in certain ways — not just the how it’s done.
 That knowledge will help you each time you make a quilt.

-A Few Scrap Quilt Patterns to Try
+A Few Words About Scrap Quilt History